splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/performance.rst

 Prepare a suitable test environment
 -----------------------------------------------------------------

-By measuring agent overhead in a controlled test environment you can better control and identify the factors affecting performance.
+By measuring instrumentation overhead in a controlled test environment you can better control and identify the factors affecting performance.
 When preparing a test environment, complete the following:

 1. Make sure that the configuration of the test environment resembles production.
 2. Isolate the application under test from other services that might interfere.